Development approval near public parks and parkways

 Need to know

 Before you can get building permits, the Boston Parks and Recreation Commission will need to approve your project.
-The Commission typically reviews projects after all other federal, state, and City agencies including the Boston Planning & Development Agency, the Zoning Board of Appeal, the Landmarks Commission, and the Conservation Commission.
+The Commission typically reviews projects after all other federal, state, and City agencies, including:

 Submit an application